PDF(53.3 KB) View with Adobe Reader on a variety of devices

 NTP information - You can enable Network Time Protocol (NTP) and configure the NTP servers in order to set the system time.

 Enter the system install command in order to install the system software image:

 asasfr-boot >system install [noconfirm] url

 Include the noconfirm option if you do not want to respond to confirmation messages.
 Replace the url keyword with the location of the .pkg file.
+Again, you can use an FTP, HTTP, or HTTPS server.
 Here is an example:

 Do you want to continue with upgrade? [y]: y Warning: Please do not interrupt the process or turn off the system.
 Doing so might leave system in unusable state.